AmpereComputing/HPL-on-Ampere-Altra/README.md

-# HPL.
+# HPL
 HPL is a software package that solves a (random) dense linear system in double precision (64 bits) arithmetic on distributed-memory computers.
 It can thus be regarded as a portable as well as freely available implementation of the High Performance Computing Linpack Benchmark.

 The algorithm used by HPL can be summarized by the following keywords: Two-dimensional block-cyclic data distribution – Right-looking variant of the LU factorization with row partial pivoting featuring multiple look-ahead depths – Recursive panel factorization with pivot search and column broadcast combined – Various virtual panel broadcast topologies – bandwidth reducing swap-broadcast algorithm – backward substitution with look-ahead of depth 1.

 Official website for HPL : https://www.netlib.org/benchmark/hpl/

-# Building HPL using Ampere Oracle Blis Libraries.
+# Building HPL using Ampere Oracle BLIS Libraries.

-Building HPL with Ampere-Oracle Blis libraries is very easy and should not take a lot of time.
+Building HPL with Ampere-Oracle BLIS libraries is very easy and should not take a lot of time.
 It’s a 2-step process:
-Step 1: Where we build the Math libraries found on the Ampere branch of Oracle Blis libraries and Step 2 where we build the HPL binaries.
+Step 1: Where we build the Math libraries found on the Ampere branch of Oracle BLIS libraries and Step 2 where we build the HPL binaries.

 A detailed guide is below: